 Look at this hyper-realistic salmon bookmark.
 It could actually make you feel hungry.

 This nori (海苔) seaweed looks so much like the real thing that if you accidentally mix it with real seaweed you would have trouble telling which one is the real deal.

 The toast looks tempting especially in the morning if you skip breakfast.

-Among the 8 designs, we have to admit that the popsicle looks least realistic, mainly because actual popsicles are not flat.
+Among these designs, we have to admit that the popsicle looks least realistic, mainly because actual popsicles are not flat.